yf0812/yield-EDA.github.io/content/authors/admin/_index.md

     # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Our laboratory's research interests include AI4EDA(yield analysis, STA, ...) and application of bayesian statistical methods.

 # # Interests to show in About widget
 # interests: